Mongol conquest of the Song dynasty: Last stand of the Song loyalists (1276–1279)

 Li Heng's first attack cut the Song rope that held the Chinese fleet together.
 Fighting raged in close quarters combat.
 Before midday, the Song lost three of their ships to the Mongols.
 By forenoon, Li's ships broke through the Song's outer line, and two other Mongol squadrons destroyed the Song formation in the northwest corner.
 Around this time, the tide shifted; Li's ships drifted to the opposite direction, the north.

 The Mongol dominions, c.
 1300.
 The gray area is the later Timurid Empire.

 The Song believed that the Mongols were halting the attack and dropped their guard.
 Zhang Hongfan's fleet, riding the northern current, then attacked the Song ships.
 Zhang was determined to capture the Song admiral, Zuo Tai.
 The Yuan flagship was protected by shields to negate the Song missile fire.
 Later, when Zhang captured the Song flagship, his own vessel was riddled with arrows.
 Li Heng's fleet also returned to the battle.
 By late afternoon, the battle was over, and the last of the Song navy surrendered.

-The Song dynasty elite were unwilling to submit to Mongol rule, and opted for death by suicide.
+The Song dynasty elite were unwilling to submit to Mongol rule, and opted to commit suicide.
 The Song councilor Lu Xiufu, who had been tasked with holding the child-emperor Zhao Bing of the Song in his arms during the battle, also elected to join the Song leaders in death.
 It is uncertain whether he or others decided that the young Emperor should die as well.
 In any event, the councilor jumped into the sea, still holding the child in his arms.
 Tens of thousands of Song officials and women also threw themselves into the sea and drowned.
 With the death of the last Song emperor, the final remnants of the Song resistance were eliminated.
 The victory of this naval campaign marked the completion of Kublai's conquest of China, and the onset of the consolidated Mongol Yuan dynasty.

 Remnants of the Song imperial family continued to live in the Yuan dynasty like Emperor Gong of Song, Zhao Mengfu, and Zhao Yong.
 Zhao Mengfu spent his time painting at the Yuan court and was personally interviewed by Kublai Khan.
 The Vietnamese Annals recorded that remnants of the Song imperial family arrived in Thăng Long, the capital of the Đại Việt, in the winter of 1276 aboard thirty ships and eventually settled in the Nhai-Tuân district and opened a market selling medicine and silk.